markcheret/footnotes/readme.txt

 - Bugfix: Styling: Tooltips: raise settings priority to override theme style sheets

 = 2.1.2 =
-- Bugfix: Layout: Reference container: Backlinks: no underline on hover cell when combining identicals is on
+- Bugfix: Reference container: Backlinks: no underline on hover cell when combining identicals is on
 - Bugfix: Dashboard: priority level settings for all other hooks, thanks to @nikelaos feedback
 - Update: Dashboard: WordPress documentation URLs of the hooks
 - Update: Dashboard: feature description for the hooks priority level settings, thanks to @nikelaos feedback